 By the time it was completed in 1817, people had already started to call it Párisi Udvar.
 Baron József Brudern himself lived on the second floor, and there were 32 shops located on the ground floor.
 The shops were the most elegant and luxurious in the city.
 It was believed that the attraction-seeking, breathtaking building was designed by Pollack as a replica of the Parisian Passage des Panoramas, from where it took its name.

 In 1906 it became the home of Budapest’s Central Savings Bank and was redesigned entirely.
 Although many buildings in the area were damaged during World War II, the Párisi Udvar was untouched.
 The hotel incorporates elements from Arabic, Moorish, and Gothic design, representing Hungary’s fascinating past.
 The original façade, staircases, and decorative tiles have been carefully preserved and the guestrooms feature tailor-made, Hungarian-crafted furnishings.

-On side of the hotel, you can visit the Parisi Udvar whenever you’d like.
-There’s a marvelous cafe and brasserie functioning here, with delicious dishes, desserts, and drinks at a (I must point this out) very acceptable price!
+On the side of the hotel, you can visit the Parisi Udvar whenever you’d like.
+A marvelous cafe and brasserie is functioning here, with delicious dishes, desserts, and drinks at a (I must point this out) very acceptable price!
 This can be the go-to chic place in Budapest for business meetings, or a nice stop-by for coffee, brunch, or drinks where you can put on your best outfit!